"Stay the grand finale, stay the reading of our swan song and epilogue." 23rd May 2022.

 Me - <pause - I'm breaking> "What you are seeing is...let's call it, 'agree to disagree', if I'm honest..(no I'm beaten I can hardly speak).
 There it goes <I gesture, indicating putting it behind me> So, I don't know what we are doing tomorrow, but the next day we are going out for a meal.

-Me - "I don't know - it is entertaining.
+Me - "Bloody 'In Therapy' - that's time I'm never getting back.
+With Gabriel Byrne it is entertaining.
 But it isn't the best use of time is it <Last session.
-Last minutes.
-Talking about TV!> It is a made for TV story, that viewers are meant to be piecing together, basically the cop interview scene without the plot, and different sort of cop.
+Last minutes and we are talking about TV, this is awful > It is a made for TV story, that viewers are meant to be piecing together, basically the cop interview scene without the plot, and different sort of cop.

 He - "Right, well times up"!